Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

 On the frontend, we used a Redis queue~\cite{redis-list} to cache incoming requests from all clients. \tool's local scheduler dispatches these requests to the serving engines of corresponding models based on Algorithm~\ref{alg:local}.
 For tensor-parallel models, the GPU-local scheduler runs only on the first rank, and the resulting scheduling decisions are broadcast to all other ranks to ensure consistency. \tool's global scheduler operates as a separate Python process, collecting execution metrics from each engine\textemdash such as request rates and queue status.
 It makes scheduling decisions (\eg, model evictions and activations) and communicates them to the engines using ZeroMQ~\cite{zmq}.

 \mysubsection{Experimental Setup}

 \MyPara{Testbed.} We conducted our experiments on a cluster of four nodes, each equipped with eight NVIDIA H100-80G GPUs interconnected via 600GB/s NVLink.
-These nodes communicate through an 100Gbps Ethernet network.
-Each node features two 52-core Intel Xeon Platinum 8480+ CPUs, 1.7 TB of DRAM, and a PCIe Gen5 x16 interface, which provides up to 64 GB/s of unidirectional bandwidth per GPU connection.
+These nodes communicate through a 100Gbps Ethernet network.
+Each node features two 52-core Intel Xeon Platinum 8480+ CPUs, 1.7 TB of DRAM, and a PCIe Gen5 x16 interface.
 All nodes run Ubuntu 22.04 with CUDA Toolkit 12.4.

-\MyPara{Baselines.} We compared \tool against three baselines: (1) \textit{Static partition (S-Partition)}, (2) \textit{MuxServe++}, and (3) \textit{QLM~\cite{qlm}}.
-Note that the original MuxServe~\cite{muxserve} is built on vLLM and supports only Llama-2 models.
-We ported it to SGLang and extended it with our on-demand memory allocation mechanism to support a wider range of models, referred as \muxp.
-We carefully tuned MuxServe++ to ensure it achieves performance comparable to or better than the original version (Calibration data in Table~\ref{tab:muxserve-comparison-slim}).
+\MyPara{Baselines.} We compared \tool against four baselines that share GPUs to serve multi-LLMs: (1) \textit{Static partition (S-Partition)}; (2) \textit{MuxServe++}; (3) \textit{QLM~\cite{qlm}}; and (4) ServerlessLLM~\cite{fu2024serverlessllm}.
+Note that the original MuxServe is built on vLLM and supports only Llama-2 models.
+We ported it to SGLang and generalized its memory mechanism with our kvcached to support heterogeneous models, referred to as \muxp.
+We evaluated the performance of MuxServe++ and MuxServe using three Llama-3.1-8B models under different request rates over a 10-minute period: 199 requests/min, 262 requests/min, and 22 requests/min.
+All experiments were conducted under the same and consistent conditions.
+The results are shown in Table~\ref{tab:muxserve-comparison-slim}.
+As we can see, MuxServe++ achieves comparable or even better performance.

+Note that general GPU-sharing systems target application-agnostic workloads and cannot be directly compared: they focus on single-GPU sharing rather than cluster-level GPU sharing, and are not designed to optimize LLM serving, which requires both TTFT and TPOT adherence (\S\ref{sec:rw}).